measurement-kit/measurement-kit/doc/api/common/async_runner.md

 function passed to `task` has been fully executed and returned.
-This means you can code `task` to perform cleanup operations without worrying about whether the order of operations performed can lead to *use after free* when the stack of functions that lead to the final state return.
+This means you can code `task` to perform cleanup operations without worrying about whether the order of operations performed can lead to *use after free* when the stack of functions that lead to the final state returns.

 # CAVEATS